narencachy/aks-quickstart/README.md

 ### Final Resource Group

-Notice that AKS added a Public IP and reconfigured the Load Balancer after you deployed the frontend service.
-The YAML in frontend/svc.yaml specifies "LoadBalancer" as the type of service.
+Notice that AKS added a Public IP and reconfigured the Load Balancer after you deployed the votes service.
+The YAML in votes/svc.yaml specifies "LoadBalancer" as the type of service.

 ![screenshot](images/aks-node-final.png)